Toby King (rugby league): Background

-Playing career
+Club career

 Toby is the younger brother of Adam and George King, and they played amateur rugby league together at Meltham All Blacks.
 They were spotted by the Wires’ Yorkshire scout Tommy Gleeson after both appeared for Huddersfield.

 Warrington

 King was promoted to Warrington first team squad in 2014.
 King made his début in July 2014 during a 72–10 victory over London, which was his only appearance in 2014.
 King next appeared in April 2015, scoring twice in an 80–0 rout against Wakefield Trinity.

 King played in the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 King played in the 2016 Super League Grand Final defeat by Wigan at Old Trafford.

 King played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium.

 King played in the 2019 Challenge Cup Final victory over St. Helens at Wembley Stadium.

 On 13 October 2018, King played in the 2018 Super League Grand Final defeat by Wigan at Old Trafford.

+On 7 June 2025, King played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.